Curriculum Master Business Informatics

 Learning Outcomes:

-The students know both basic and current approaches and methods from the areas of deep learning and representation learning and are able to apply them to data sets with suitable toolboxes.
+The alumni know both basic and current approaches and methods from the areas of deep learning and representation learning and are able to apply them to data sets with suitable toolboxes.
 In practical tasks, they examine the model construction and the choice of model parameters and decide on the use of pre-trained models in terms of transfer learning.
 They know methods of semi-supervised learning and data enrichment to optimise effectiveness on small data sets with domain knowledge (Small Data Challenge).
 They parameterise the respective learning algorithms and apply them to data sets with optimal use of hardware and software resources.
 They are able to develop innovative applications with these methods and know the limits and areas of application of the respective algorithms.

 Superior module: